 Accidental shooting kills 16-year-old; 17-year-old charged

-ST. LOUIS (AP) _ A 17-year-old has been charged with fatally shooting a 16-year-old while playing with a gun in St. Louis.
+ST. LOUIS – A 17-year-old has been charged with fatally shooting a 16-year-old while playing with a gun in St. Louis.

 The St. Louis Post-Dispatch reports that Tawan Smith was charged Tuesday with first-degree involuntary manslaughter and armed criminal action in the death of Maurtrell Wilkes.